kgdunn/pid-book/process-monitoring/process-monitoring.rst

 .. question::

-	Describe how a control chart could be used to prevent over-control of a batch-to-batch process.
+	Describe how a monitoring chart could be used to prevent over-control of a batch-to-batch process.
 (A batch-to-batch process is one where a batch of materials is processed, followed by another batch, and so on).

 .. answer::

 	Over-control of any process takes place when too much corrective action is applied.
 Using the language of feedback control, your gain is the right sign, but the magnitude is too large.
 Batch processes are often subject to this phenomenon: e.g. the operator reduces the set-point temperature for the next batch, because the current batch produced product with a viscosity that was too high.
 But then the next batch has a viscosity that is too low, so the operator increases the temperature set-point for the following batch.
 This constant switching is known as over-control (the operator is the feedback controller and his/her gain is too high, i.e. they are over-reacting).

-	A control chart such as a Shewhart chart would help the operator: if the previous batch was within the limits, then s/he should not take any corrective action.
+	A monitoring chart such as a Shewhart chart would help the operator: if the previous batch was within the limits, then s/he should not take any corrective action.
 Only take action when the viscosity value is outside the limits.
 An EWMA chart would additionally provide a one-step ahead prediction, which is an advantage.

 .. question::